J1marotta/infoTrack-ceo-seo/README.md

 Currently it talks to a small express server which is hosted for free on [glitch](https://glitch.com/edit/#!/sudden-magic-pressure)
 The app talks to [this Url](https://sudden-magic-pressure.glitch.me)

-The code is also available [here](https://github.com/J1marotta/Info-track-scraper)
+The server code is also available locally [here](https://github.com/J1marotta/Info-track-scraper)

 You might need to wake it before it works, as they goto sleep after 5 minutes.